kanisterio/kanister/README.md

 actionset "mysql-backup-qgx06" created
 ```

-We can now restore this backup by chaining a restore off the actionset we just created using kanctl.
+We can now restore this backup by chaining a restore off the actionset we just created using `kanctl`.

 ```bash
 $ kanctl --namespace kanister perform restore --from mysql-backup-qgx06